National GP ACF Annual Conference

 It is the major event each year to bring these groups together to present their research, to attend workshops and to hear keynote speakers.
 Day two will dovetail with South West SAPC (Society for Academic Primary Care).

 Overview of the conference, with thanks to the hosts, the Centre for Academic Primary Care, University of Bristol

 The aim of this annual conference, supported by the National Institute for Health Research (NIHR) School for Primary Care Research, is to bring together all GP ACFs and other early career GP researchers on the academic track to share their research ideas and pilot results, and to hear from experts in the field on a variety of relevant research findings and methodological innovations.

 Its overall aim to is to help develop skills for PhD and grant applications and to allow plenty of time for networking with colleagues from all over the UK.

-Day one of the 2020 conference, which is being hosted by the University of Bristol's Centre for Academic Primary Care, will take place at the Watershed on Bristol’s waterfront and will include:
+Day 1 of the 2020 conference, which is being hosted by the University of Bristol's Centre for Academic Primary Care, will take place at the Watershed on Bristol’s waterfront and will include:

 - parallel sessions

 - a digital poster session,

 - a Dragons Den session for ST3 and ST4 ACFs planning a PhD application